carvel-dev/kapp/docs/apply-waiting.md

 - `kapp.k14s.io/apps-v1-deployment-wait-minimum-replicas-available` annotation controls how many new available replicas are enough to consider waiting successful.
 Example values: `"10"`, `"5%"`.

-#### Reconciling annotations
+#### Custom waiting behaviour

+kapp can be extended with custom waiting behaviour through resource annotations.
+Controllers/operators can update resource annotations to indicate resource's reconcilation state.

 If resource has below annotations, kapp will wait for reconcile state to become either `ok` or `fail`.
-Typically these annotations will be controlled by a controller/operator running in cluster.

 - `kapp.k14s.io/reconcile-state`: indicates current reconcilation state.
 Possible values: `ok`, `fail`, `ongoing`.
 - `kapp.k14s.io/reconcile-info`: includes additional information about current reconcilation state.

+Note that it's recommended to have a mutating webhook hook to reset `kapp.k14s.io/reconcile-state` annotation to `ongoing` upon resource creation or update to avoid race between kapp and controller updating annotations.